angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 1. Frenzy plus Doomsday is an instant win.
 1. Frenzy plus Doomsday is infinite Storm instant win.
-1. Frenzy plus Doomsday assuming you have B post DD is an instant win even with Surgical on LED
+1. Frenzy plus Doomsday assuming you have B post Dd is an instant win even with Surgical on LED
 1. You can even sub out Tendrils for Collective Brutality and it would still work